Lovisa Selander: International career

 Selander made her senior international debut for Sweden at the 2018 Four Nations Cup with a 46-save performance against Canada.
 She then represented Sweden at the 2019 IIHF Women's World Championship, serving as the country's backup goalie behind Sara Grahn.
 After Sweden was relegated at the 2019 World Championship, she took part in the Swedish women's strike of the national team in protest over working conditions and compensation.

 Style of play

 Selander has been noted for her size in net, as well as her imperturbable poise and her quickness in covering shots, while rarely being flashy.
 When asked to describe her style of play in 2019, she stated that "I think a huge part of my game is being calm and trusting my positioning.
 I want to be the goalie my team can trust and lean on when needed.
 Something I’m trying to work on and improve is playing the puck more."

 Personal life

 Selander has a bachelor's degree in chemical engineering from the Rensselaer Polytechnic Institute.
 Her brother, Jacob Selander, plays professional golf, currently ranked at 1862nd in the Official World Golf Ranking.
 Her father, Johan Selander, had also played golf professionally, reaching the Swedish Golf Tour level.
+It is confirmed that she has made friends in her apartment building, who, when asked, reported that she is a great friend, very helpful, and is often agreeable to trips to McDonald’s.